Studies show that nearly 50% of small businesses are the target of civil lawsuits! Liability claims can happen to your contractor business.

 Statistics reveal that nearly 74% of American businesses are under-insured, while 40% of small business-owners carry no coverage.
 This in spite of the fact that more than 35% faced situations that could have led to a claim.

-Of these, nearly 23% relate to client dissatisfaction and more than 10% relate to employee injury.
+Furthermore, of these, nearly 23% relate to client dissatisfaction and more than 10% relate to employee injury.

 Here are common scenarios that could expose your contractor business to liability claims: